Will Benson Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.15 team ERA ranks fifth among all MLB pitching staffs.
+- The Braves have a 3.73 team ERA that ranks seventh across all MLB pitching staffs.

-- Braves pitchers combine to surrender six home runs (0.7 per game), the third-fewest in the league.
+- The Braves surrender the eighth-fewest home runs in baseball (nine total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.